josephnavarro/sprite-layer-splitter/README.md

 `<head-size>` Either one of `small` or `large`<br>
 `<output-dir>` Subdirectory in `outputs`<br>

-Head size must be manually specified.
+Head size must be manually specified as either `small` or `large`.
 Mounted units (cavalry, pegasus, wyvern, etc.) use small heads, while infantry and armored units use the larger heads.

 ## Dependencies
 * **[Python](https://www.python.org/)** 3.4+